F Session (Next Session: 20th June 2021)

 The note G on the Northumbrian Pipes is typically pitched 20 cents sharp of F. You will therefore need to tune your instrument accordingly.
 Please aim to tune up in advance of the session, using the guidance below.

-You can also use the video to the right to test your tuning.
+You can also use the video to the left to test your tuning.
 The audio was recorded straight from Zoom in our first F-session, so this is a good indicator of what you will be playing along to in the session.

 Pipers: You can use the guide pitch on the right to tune your drones in advance of the session, and use the sheet music in G as usual.